bilkn/birthday-reminder-app/README.md

 # Birthday Reminder App

-React applicaton, where you can add and organize your loved ones' birthdays.
+React application, where you can add and organize your loved ones' birthdays.

 In order to test the application with fake people, you can type "DEMO-DATA" to the search input.